日本語 English

 VISION HUB™ SODEGAURA has already been examined.

-Of these, 7 companies (10 works) have already been assessed twice.
+Of these, 8 companies (12 Works) have already been assessed twice.

-Of these, one company (1 work) has already been assessed twice.
+Of these, one company (1 Works) has already been assessed twice.

 *Including subsidiaries and affiliates within our Works, where the general managers of each Works bear the responsibility for implementing Responsible Care.